-The Kentucky Foundation for Women offers two grant programs: Artist Enrichment and Art Meets Activism.
+The Kentucky Foundation for Women offers two annual grant programs: Artist Enrichment and Art Meets Activism.

 The Artist Enrichment grant provides opportunities for feminist artists and arts organizations to further their artistic development to create art for positive social change.

 The Art Meets Activism grant supports feminist artists and organizations in actively engaging individuals and communities in artmaking that is directly focused on positive social change in Kentucky.

 KFW awards $200,000 in grants annually, $100,000 in each program.

 The deadline for the Artist Enrichment grant is typically the first week of September, and the deadline for the Art Meets Activism grant is typically the first week of March.

 If you are interested in applying for either of these grants, please first review the “Thinking About Applying” information here.